What is a product marketing manager?

 Kelly Esten, VP of Partner and Product Marketing at Toast

-“Curiosity and empathy!
+“[What makes a great product marketing manager is] curiosity and empathy!
 To truly understand and empathize with your user or customer, you need to understand their needs and care about making things better.”

 Sara Hall, Head of Product Marketing and Brand Solutions at TikTok